tlorans/ClimateRisks/docs/source/solvingassetpricing.md

-# Solving for the Dynamics of Asset Pricing
+# Dynamics for the Long Run Risks Model